Staind: Hiatus, Confessions of the Fallen and death of Jon Wysocki (2013–present)

-Musical style, influences, and lyrical themes
+Musical style and influences

 The topics of Staind's lyrics cover issues of depression, relationships, death, addiction, finding one's self, betrayal, and Lewis's thoughts about becoming a father in the song "Zoe Jane" from 14 Shades of Grey, as well as reflecting on his upbringing in the song "The Corner" from The Illusion of Progress.
 Also from 14 Shades of Grey, the track titled "Layne" was written about Alice in Chains frontman Layne Staley in response to his death in 2002.
 The song is also about Staley's legacy and the effect his music had on the members of Staind, especially Aaron Lewis.
 Staind has been categorized as alternative metal, nu metal, post-grunge, and hard rock.
+The band's recorded catalogue also contains ballads, which Anne Erickson of WMMR has referred to as "heartfelt".

 In 2001, Rolling Stone outlined the band's relationship to the nu metal label: